mishrayashaswi/Mark-One/README.md

 # Quiz Game About Me

 1. Game is made on repl.
-2. Enter your answers in small cases only (Case Sensitive).
+2. You can Enter your answers in any case.